madmax983/SFDX-Data-Move-Utility-Desktop-App/README.md

 ----

-**The SFDMU (SFDX Data Move Utility) is advanced and very handy alternative to the traditional Salesforce Data Loader.**
+**The SFDMU Plugin (SFDX Data Move Utility) is advanced and very handy alternative to the traditional Salesforce Data Loader.**

 ----
 **This repository contains the <u>special Desktop Application</u> allows you to manage SFDMU plugin configuration files <u>from the simple and intuitive UI</u>.**